creditkarma/thrift-server/packages/dynamic-config/README.md

 ## Local Configs

-Local configuration files are stored localally with your application source, typically at the project root in a directory named `config`.
-By default the library will also look for configs in `src/config`, `lib/config`, `app/config` and `dist/config`.
+Local configuration files are stored localally with your application source, typically at the project root in a directory named `config/`.
+By default the library will also look for configs in `src/config/`, `lib/config/`, `app/config/` and `dist/config/`.
 The config path can be set as an option if you do not wish to use the default resolution.

 ### File Loaders